The Best Scooters for 11 and 12 Year Olds

 Hand grips - soft comfortable, cool colors, 160mm long.

-3 Wheel Scooter (Micro 2 in 1 scooter)
+3 Wheel Scooter

 The chromoly handle bars with large rubber grips help give a comfortable ride.
 The tough aluminium deck withstands the punishment from stones and gravel on dirt tracks.
 The stainless steel rear brake gives durable and reliable stopping power.

 The E300 electric scooter is a great electric scooter for 11 and 12 year olds with a high fun facto

 It can reach speeds of up to 15mph.
 There is one speed and you control the acceleration by a twist throttle on the handelbar

 It offers up to 40 continuous minutes of rider time per charge.

 It features pnuematic tyres on the front and back wheels so offers a very smooth ride over bumps in the paths.

 It also features a retractable kickstand and comfortable hand grips.
 The brake is also operated from the handlebar.

 The maximum weight is 100kg so there's nothing to stop adults under this weight limit having a go too.